cgoldberg/githubtakeout/README.md

 ## Authentication:

 By default, `githubtakeout` will only retrieve an account's public repos.
 To access private repos and secret gists, you need to authenticate.

-First, you must create a [personal access token](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/managing-your-personal-access-tokens) on Github (either a fine-grained or classic personal access token).
+First, you must create a [personal access token][github-pat] on Github (either a fine-grained or classic personal access token).
 Once you have a token, you can set the `GITHUB_TOKEN` environment variable:

 ```
-$ export GITHUB_TOKEN=<auth token created on GitHub>
+$ export GITHUB_TOKEN=<access token>
 ```

 If you prefer to be prompted for your token each time you run the program, use the `--token` argument.